Skip to content

 • Describe the Nobel Lectures presented by Thomson, Millikan, Franck, Hertz, and Compton in terms of the accepted knowledge or questions under discussion in laureates’ times and the personal contributions or explanations made by the laureates.

-• Identify the knowledge domains (factual, analytic, conceptual, and operational) that have been applied for understanding experiments for the calculation of electronic properties and the description of interactions of radiation with electrons.
+• Identify the knowledge domains (factual, analytic, conceptual, and operational) that have been applied for understanding experiments realized for the calculation of electronic properties and the description of interactions of radiation with electrons.

 Description of content of Chapter 2.